RedHatOfficial/turbonomic-companion-operator/scripts/README.md

 ## remove-override-from-ns.sh

 Remove `turbo.ibm.com/override` annotations from all workloads in a namespace, allowing the owner to manage compute resources directly.
 Perform this step **after** the namespace was removed from Turbonomic rightsizing, otherwise the annotations will be restored.
+Note that you need to copy the generated commands and execute them yourself.